cudail/snolf-rb2/README.md

 * ← ← ← → → → ↑ ↑ ↑ - No drowning

+## Everybody's Snolf

+Everybody's Snolf is a mini-WAD containing a single Lua script that if used in conjunction with Snolf will force all characters, including characters from other mods, to use Snolf's controls.
+This is just for a bit of fun and will probably be very unstable and not work very well with a lot of other mods.

 ## Credits

 Snolf Robo Blast 2 by Caoimhe Ní Chaoimh - https://oakreef.ie/